mahmutsyilmz/mahmutsyilmz/README.md

 ---

 <div align="center">
-  <p>💡 Sürekli yeni şeyler öğrenmeye ve kendimi geliştirmeye açığım. <br /> Bana ulaşmaktan veya projelerim hakkında sohbet etmekten çekinmeyin!</p>
+  <p>💡 I am always open to learning new things and improving myself. <br /> Feel free to reach out to me or chat about my projects!</p>
-  <p>⭐️ Profilimi ziyaret ettiğiniz için teşekkürler! ⭐️</p>
+  <p>⭐️ Thank you for visiting my profile! ⭐️</p>
 </div>